The Art of Loving: 1. Love, the Answer to the Problem of Human Existence

 Fromm opens this chapter by stating that "Any theory of love must begin with a theory of man, of human existence."
-From Fromm, a person's key trait is their ability to reason.
+For Fromm, a person's key trait is their ability to reason.
 Prior to humans developing the ability to reason, we were part of the animal kingdom and in a state of harmony.
 To recover this state of harmony it is impossible for us to regress to the idyll of the animal kingdom, but rather humanity must progress to a new harmony by developing their ability to reason.
 This ability to reason makes humanity "life being aware of itself", and separates us from all other creatures.
 This separation is, for Fromm, "the source of all anxiety".
 He says that by understanding the story of Adam and Eve, people can understand the barriers to loving connection.
 For Fromm, when man and woman develop awareness of their difference from each other, they remain strangers, and this is the source of shame, guilt, and anxiety, and it is reunion through love which allows people to overcome this feeling of difference.

 For Fromm the fundamental question facing mankind is "the question of how to overcome separateness, how to achieve union, how to transcend one's own individual life and find at-onement".
 In other words, that people are fundamentally isolated, and seek union with others to overcome this feeling of isolation.
 He develops this idea, stating that different cultures and religions have had different techniques to achieve this, and gives five examples of how these unions are achieved.
 He describes "orgiastic states", in which "separateness" is abated by taking drugs, participating in sexual orgies, or both.
 For Fromm, the problem with this approach is that the feeling of unity is temporary and fleeting.

 He proceeds to state that in modern capitalist society, people find union in conformity.
 The meaning of equality, for Fromm, has been changed from meaning "oneness" to meaning "sameness".
-The result of pursuing the Enlightenment concept of l'âme ne pas de sexe (literally, "the soul has no sex") is the disappearance of the polarity of the sexes, and with it, erotic love.
+The result of pursuing the Enlightenment concept of l'âme n'a pas de sexe (literally, "the soul has no sex") is the disappearance of the polarity of the sexes, and with it, erotic love.
 He criticises the effect that union by conformity has on people, turning them into "nine to fiver[s]", who sacrifice their fulfillment outside of work by their commitment to filling a labour role.